Damaging Facebook whistleblower disclosures detailed in media reports | DW | 25.10.2021

 A series of damaging reports appeared in various media outlets and news agencies around the world Monday based on internal documents collected by former Facebook product developer turned whistleblower Frances Haugen.

-Haugen is testifying before a UK Parliamentary committee on Monday, which is examining draft legislation intended to crack down on harmful online content.
+Haugen testified before a UK Parliamentary committee on Monday, which is examining draft legislation intended to crack down on harmful online content.

-In her testimony Monday, Haugen claimed Facebook causes harm by enabling the amplification of online hate speech.
+In her testimony, Haugen claimed Facebook causes harm by enabling the amplification of online hate speech.

-She also said the algorithms pushed users towards political extremes.
+She also said the algorithms pushed users toward political extremes.
 "So someone center left, they'll be pushed to radical left, someone center right will be pushed to radical right," she said.

 Earlier this month, Haugen testified before the US Senate on the harm she believes Facebook causes.
 She cited internal documents she secretly copied before leaving the company.